raganwald/javascript-allonge-six/manuscript/markdown/Functions/args-again.md

 ### the function keyword

 There are two separate rules for these "magic" names, one for when you invoke a function using the `function` keyword, and another for functions defined with "fat arrows."
-We'll begin with how things work for functions definedw ith eth `function` keyword.
+We'll begin with how things work for functions defined with the `function` keyword.

 The first magic name is  `this`, and it is bound to something called the function's [context](#context).
 We will explore `this` in more detail when we start discussing objects and classes.
 The second magic name is very interesting, it's called `arguments`, and the most interesting thing about it is that it contains a list of arguments passed to a function: